-The Fund also excludes companies with the highest ESG risks, as identified by the ESG House Score.
-This is implemented by excluding the bottom 10% of issuers with an ESG House Score that are in the benchmark.
+The Fund also excludes companies with the highest ESG risks, as identified by the MSCI ESG Score.
+This is implemented by excluding the bottom 10% of issuers with a MSCI ESG Score that are in the benchmark.

 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?